Veniamin-Arefev/Disboard/README.md

 # Disboard_Mod
 This is minecraft modification.
-Created special for disboard.su servers project.
+Created special for disboard.su servers project(already closed project).
 This mod brings few items and a lot of misc thing for project minecraft client.